-GNOME Boxes is a really well-designed way to setup and manage virtualized guest systems from your Linux host system.
+GNOME Boxes is a well-designed way to set up and manage virtualized guest systems from your Linux host system.
 It can also be used to connect and manage remote connections to screen-sharing or virtualized systems on remote machines.
-For my needs, I’m running Windows 10 in Boxes with very good result, and so can you.
+For my needs, I’m running Windows 10 in Boxes with good results, and so can you.

 You’ll need a few things ready before you begin: